flyteorg/flytesnacks/examples/databricks_integration/databricks_integration/databricks_agent.md

 ## Installation

 The Databricks agent comes bundled with the Spark plugin.
-To use the Spark plugin, install it with `pip`:
+To install the Spark plugin, run the following command:

 ```
 pip install flytekitplugins-spark